wizardofosmium/porolog/README.md

 implement a Prolog interpreter that is just implement in Ruby, but rather that a logic engine could be embedded in a larger program.

+The need that this gem aims to meet is to have a Ruby program interact with a Prolog program using native Ruby objects (POROs); hence the name Porolog.
 The goal was to implement a minimal logic engine in the style of Prolog where Ruby objects could be passed in and Ruby objects were passed back.